Attention Saturn Lovers: GM Is Liquidating

 What this means for you

-I’m a Saturn owner and I love the brand, so I’m pretty excited that I’ll be able to apply for an online installment loan or payday loan to secure funds for my new Saturn.
+I’m a Saturn owner and I love the brand, so I’m pretty excited that I’ll be able to request an online installment loan or payday loan to secure funds for my new Saturn.
 My Saturn is 5 years old and I have yet to have a problem with it.
 I have been on many long road trips, and with its digital compass that’s viewed on the rear view mirror I have never been lost.

 When will this sale happen?